matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 8. Unused Talent

-Many Lean practitioners add an eighth waste: failing to use people’s creativity and ideas.
-In software, this may be the most damaging of all.
-Engineers are problem-solvers by nature — yet too often treated as implementers of someone else’s roadmap.
+Perhaps the most damaging waste of all: failing to use the creativity and insight of the people closest to the work.

+When teams are reduced to task-takers, innovation dies.
+The best engineers become disengaged, and the organisation loses its capacity to learn, adapt, and improve.

+Reducing this waste means treating developers as designers of systems — trusted to experiment, decide, and continuously shape how value flows.

 ### How to reduce waste